Group Therapy in Bucks & Montgomery County

 - Willow Grove

-With group counseling, there is typically one or two therapists who lead a group of five to fifteen patients.
+With group counseling, there are typically one or two therapists who lead a group of five to fifteen patients.
 While some group counseling sessions are designed to tackle specific issues, like an anxiety support group or a depression support group, others focus more on interpersonal learning and building social skills.

 However, these psychotherapy groups go way beyond being a source of support.
 Since they are led by therapists with specialized training, members can gain insight into proven strategies for managing the problems.
-When patients are dealing with interpersonal issues, we may recommend adding family therapy or marriage counseling to their treatment plan.
+When patients are dealing with interpersonal issues, we may recommend adding family therapy to their treatment plan.

 There are a myriad of benefits to support group therapy.
 Regularly speaking with and listening to others helps patients put their own problems and challenges into perspective.
 Additionally, patients can often feel like no one understands the struggles they’ve experienced; seeing and hearing individuals recount similar situations often proves to be a relief to them.
 Let’s take a look at some of the distinct benefits of group therapy.